Adoration of the Holy Name of Jesus

 Adoration of the Holy Name of Jesus is a 1577-1579 oil on canvas painting by El Greco, produced early in his Toledo period.
 It is also known in modern scholarship as La Gloria, The Dream of Philip II, or Allegory of the Holy League.
 Originally held at El Escorial, the piece has been in exhibition at the Royal Collections Gallery in Madrid since its opening in 2023.

 Description

 The piece depicts the nominal adoration of the Holy Name of Jesus.
 Beside Philip II, who likely had some part in commissioning the painting, are Pope Pius V and doge Sebastiano Venier, founders of the Holy League, and Don John of Austria, victor of the battle of Lepanto, all kneeling and worshipping the Holy Name of Jesus in the upper register, where it is surrounded by angels.
 In the bottom right is a hell-mouth in the form of Leviathan, influenced by Hieronymus Bosch.
 The coloring also shows the influence of the Venetian school and Michelangelo on the artist.

+Hugh Trevor-Roper writes, "Clearly it is based on Titian's Gloria...."